nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ [c/COMMENT] [vip/IS_VIP]…​`

-* Name should consist of alphanumeric characters and spaces, and should not be blank
+* Name should consist of alphanumeric characters and spaces, and should not be blank or contain ONLY numeric characters.
 * Phone numbers should only contain digits, and should have at least 3 digits.
 * Emails should be of the format local-part@domain and adhere to the following constraints:<br>
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (``).
 The local-part may not start or end with any special characters.